-This 4 part series overview shows that Microsoft has been delivering BI capabilities to help customers model, analyze, and deliver business insights, which can be consumed by business users on mobile devices, on the web or embedded in apps.
+This overview shows that Microsoft has been delivering BI capabilities to help customers model, analyze, and deliver business insights, which can be consumed by business users on mobile devices, on the web or embedded in apps.
 Most capabilities have been available on-premises with SQL Server Analysis Services and Reporting Services as well as Power BI Desktop and Excel.

 A recent key addition to the Power BI portfolio is Power BI Report Server.
 Power BI Report Server offers self-service BI and enterprise reporting in one solution, being the perfect bridge to move to the cloud at your pace.

 In the cloud, we are primarily relying on Power BI to deliver business insights – with data connections to many cloud data sources and SaaS apps.
 In addition to cloud data sources customers can access on-premises data sources such as SQL Server Analysis Services using the on-premises data gateway.